Hi there! I know it's been ages since I've done a personal blog post.

 So, as the title of this blog says, I'm SHAVING MY HEAD FOR LANCASHIRE WOMEN!!

-On Saturday, 24th October 2020, at Witton Park in Blackburn, I am holding a (socially distanced and safe) event where my case worker, B, will shave my head.
+On Saturday, 24th October 2020 I am holding a (socially distanced and safe) event where my case worker, B, will shave my head.
 All money raised will go directly to Lancashire Women.
 They are an invaluable charity and they help so many women, just like me.
 I am very well-known for having a mop of thick, curly hair and it will be a huge shock to my system but I'm super excited!

 My goal is to raise £1000 and after just one day of fundraising, I'm 10% there.
 My friends are amazing!
 I have shared the link below and would appreciate any shares, donations or support of any kind!
 It really will help save lives!